narain-karthik/GTN-IT-Helpdesk-Ticket-System-Updating-/replit.md

 - June 27, 2025: Admins can now only update ticket status - title, category, priority, and description are read-only after creation
 - June 27, 2025: Enhanced attachment display with file type icons (PDF, Word, Excel, images) and clean filename presentation
 - June 27, 2025: Added attachment indicators in all dashboard views to show which tickets have files
-- June 27, 2025: Successfully completed migration from Replit Agent to Replit environment
 - June 27, 2025: Enhanced file upload system to support PDF, Word (.doc, .docx), and Excel (.xls, .xlsx) files in addition to images
 - June 27, 2025: Fixed ticket creation errors and improved multiple file attachment handling
 - June 27, 2025: Updated all README documentation to reflect new file attachment capabilities